 What About CBD for Heel Pain? ![CBD or steroid injection for heel pain]()

-I love how CBD can help your feet feel better.
-In fact, that's why I carry the CBD-infused ModPod line of foot care products in the office.
+We love that CBD can help your feet feel better.
+That's why we carry the CBD-infused ModPod line of foot care products in the office.
 (The Soothe CBD stick is a great choice if your feet are tired and sore at the end of a long day.
 But can these products heal your plantar fasciitis pain?

-First, let me give you a quick review.
-CBD is one of over one hundred active chemicals we find in cannabis plants.
+First, let's get in a quick review.
+CBD is one of over 100 active chemicals we find in cannabis plants.
 Unlike THC, another cannabis extract, it can't make you high and it is legal to use.
 (As long as your extract has less than 0.3% THC concentrations.)
 Now, why do people like CBD for heel pain?
 Well, this compound seems to have anti-inflammatory properties.
 So it could help address the inflammation that's causing your discomfort.

-Still, I'm a science guy.
-And the research is mixed when it comes to CBD's ability to cure heel pain.
-For that reason, if you want to manage plantar fasciitis more naturally than with a steroid injection for heel pain, I'll probably steer you away from CBD.
-And I'll let you know more about the regenerative medicine treatment options I now offer in the office.
+Still, the research is mixed when it comes to CBD's ability to cure heel pain.
+For that reason, if you want to manage plantar fasciitis more naturally than with a heel pain injection, we''ll probably steer you away from CBD, letting you know more about the regenerative medicine treatment options we now offer in the office.

-Steroid Injection for Heel Pain: What the Research Says
+Heel Pain Injections for Plantar Fasciitis Relief: What the Research Says

 PRP Injections: Can They Help Your Heel Pain?

-Recently, I've been giving a different kind of shot to help my patient's heel pain.
+Recently, we've been giving a different kind of shot to help our patients' heel pain.
 It's called a PRP injection for Plantar Fasciitis.
 And it really works!
 In fact, a recent study comparing PRP and steroid injections for heel pain proved that fact.
 Because, in the weeks following treatment, PRP patients had thinner plantar fascia than patients who received steroid injections.
 And that matters, because a thicker band of tissue is a classic plantar fasciitis symptom.

 Clearly, PRP relives heel pain.
 But it does so very differently from a steroid injection.
-Now, just like a corticosteroid shot, I deliver PRP treatment with an injection into your injured plantar fascia.
-But treatment actually begins before the shot, when I draw your blood and spin the sample in a high-speed centrifuge.
+Now, just like a corticosteroid shot, we deliver PRP treatment with an injection into your injured plantar fascia.
+But treatment actually begins before the shot, when we draw your blood and spin the sample in a high-speed centrifuge.
 This process separates your blood, allowing plasma to rise to the top of the vial for easy collection.
-Once that happens, I draw this portion of your blood into a syring and prepare your injection.
+Once that happens, we draw this portion of your blood into a syringe and prepare your injection.

 But why does your plasma help resolve heel pain at a faster rate?
 Here's the deal.
 This portion of your blood is packed with platelets.
 (Those are special cells that contain growth factors to fuel faster healing.)
 When we inject your injured tissue with PRP, it speeds up tissue repair naturally.
 Plus, the platelets recruit other reparative cells to help them out.
 The result?
 A shot for heel pain that delivers faster results.
 Without injection foreign substances in your body.
 Instead, it simply supports and boosts your body's ability to heal itself.